charlesalec/Computer-Vision-Project/blog.md

         return outputs
 ````
-The encoders as can be seen in the code snipet bellow are comprised of a convolutional block and a max pooling layer.
+The encoders as can be seen in the code snippet bellow are comprised of a convolutional block and a max pooling layer.
 The decoders are comprised of a transpose convolutional layer and a convolutional block.
 The bottleneck layer is a simple convolutional block.

 ````python
 class encoder_block(nn.Module):